Search

 What State Pays the Most for Diesel Mechanics?

-According to the BLS, diesel mechanics who worked in Washington are the top paid, with a median annual salary of $64,000 in May 2022.29 This means half of diesel technicians earned more and half earned less.
+According to the BLS New York had the highest diesel technician salary.
+The state had a median annual salary of $72,080 in May 2023.29 This means half of diesel technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Attend Diesel Mechanic School at UTI